better-internet/radworks-docs/docs/using-radicle/track-review-merge.md

 ---
 id: track-review-merge
-title: View and merge patches
+title: Review and merge patches
 ---

 As a project's maintainer, which typically means you're also a [delegate](understanding-radicle/glossary.md#delegate),